WardVanlaar/node.js-myAwesomeTeam-profile-generator/README.md

 Clone this repo, install node.js, then type node index in the terminal.

 ## Usage
 This App can be used to create a profile of your team by adding a Manager and/or engineer(s) and intern(s).
+Here is a link that demonstrates how to use this App: https://www.loom.com/share/ef923b631db3471aa82711d0fb600402

 ## License
 This App is covered under the following license: MIT